 Causes severe eye irritation.
 May cause painful sensitization to light.
 May cause chemical conjunctivitis and corneal damage.
 Methanol is a mild to moderate eye irritant.
 Inhalation, ingestion or skin absorption of methanol can cause significant disturbances in vision, including blindness.
 Produces irritation, characterized by a burning sensation, redness, tearing, inflammation, and possible corneal injury.
-In the eyes of a rabbit, 0.1 ml of a rabbit, 0.1 ml of 70% isopropyl alcohol caused conjunctivitis, isopropyl alcohol caused conjunctivitis, irritis, and corneal opacity.
-Contact with liquid or vapor causes severe burns and possible irreversible eye damage.
+In the eyes of a rabbit, 0.1 ml of a rabbit, 0.1 ml of 70% isopropyl alcohol caused conjunctivitis, isopropyl alcohol caused conjunctivitis, iritis, and corneal opacity.